-The American Bar Association Young Lawyers Division (ABA/YLD), in conjunction with the State Bar of Arizona (SBA), has implemented a process to be followed when disasters are declared in Arizona.
+The American Bar Association Young Lawyers Division (ABA/YLD), in conjunction with the Federal Emergency Management Agency (FEMA) and the State Bar of Arizona Young Lawyers Division (SBA/YLD), has implemented a process to be followed when disasters are declared in Arizona.
 The following steps will be taken following declaration of a federal disaster in the state:

-- 1. The Federal Emergency Management Agency (FEMA) will set up a toll-free telephone number for victims of disaster to call and request assistance.
-The number will be routed to the State Bar of Arizona (SBA).
+- 1. FEMA and the ABA/YLD District Representative will work with the SBA/YLD to set up a toll-free telephone number for victims of disaster to call and request assistance.
+The number will be routed to a hotline staffed by State Bar of Arizona (SBA) volunteers.
 Once the SBA receives a call, an intake form will be completed for each client.
-SBA will determine whether the matter can be handled by one of Arizona's many legal aid societies.
-If it can, the information will be sent to that organization.
-If SBA determines that the matter cannot be handled by a legal aid organization, the information will be forwarded to an SBA-recruited volunteer. - 2.
+SBA will determine whether the matter can be handled by an SBA volunteer or by one of Arizona's many legal aid societies. - 2.
 A volunteer attorney recruited by the SBA should call the victim within 24 hours of the victim's initial call to determine whether the person is eligible for disaster assistance. - 3.
-The volunteer attorney should assess whether the legal service requested is a feegenerating matter and, if so, refer the victim to the appropriate local bar attorney referral service.
-Volunteer attorneys MAY NOT accept fee-generating cases, as this is strictly forbidden by the ABA/YLD's agreement with FEMA. - 4.
-If the legal service requested is not a fee-generating matter, the volunteer attorney should proceed to help the victim with his or her legal needs.
 Once the volunteer has addressed those needs, a Disaster Legal Services Case Closure Form should be completed and sent to the SBA.
-A copy of the form can be found on page 65. - 5.
-Volunteer attorneys should remember that even though services are provided on a pro bono basis, the Arizona Rules of Professional Conduct applies to representation of disaster victims.
+A copy of the form can be found on page 60. - 4.
+Volunteer attorneys should remember that even though services are provided on a probono basis, the Arizona Rules of Professional Conduct applies to representation of disaster victims.
 Therefore, attorneys should ensure they have no conflicts in representing the victim.
-If a conflict is identified or arises during representation, the attorney should contact the State Bar of Arizona at (602) 252-4804 or (866) 482-9227 so the case may be reassigned. - 6.
+If a conflict is identified or arises during representation, the attorney should contact the State Bar of Arizona at (602) 252-4804 so the case may be reassigned. - 5.
 Volunteer attorneys should take careful notes regarding the intake, recommendations and disposition of the matter for his/her own benefit, and for the benefit of subsequent attorneys who may work on the matter.
-A copy of the Disaster Legal Services Intake Form can be found on page 64.
+A copy of the Disaster Legal Services Intake Form can be found on page 58.